hgiasac/hasura-postgres-at-scale/README.md

 **Cons**
 - Doesn't support auto-failover.
 Database admin have to switch manually
 - Multi-host connections are bad choice.
-Hasura will be stuck at slave node if master node is downed
+Hasura will be stuck at slave node if master node is down

 ### Hasura Pro
 - Set `pg-1`, `pg-2` as read replica